bdon1990x/minecraft-alaina/docs/proposal.md

 - Time the agent take to finish the task.
 - Mistakes the agent made through the process.

-As for quantitative evualuations we will look at the training time of model.
+As for quantitative evualuations we will look at the difference of Wasserstein loss rate between the critic (descriminator) and the generator.

 #### Qualitative: